 03. Consider your learning style

-Identify your learning style to help you to tailor your study technique for maximum productivity.
+Identify your learning style to help tailor your study technique for maximum productivity - try a quiz like this one to help you.
 Learning styles are often classified into three major categories: Visual, auditory, and kinesthetic or tactile.

 In order to figure out what style works best for you, think about how you best like to absorb information.